NTUYWANG103/CFNet/README.md

 # CFNet
-[AAAI2024] A PyTorch implementation of ChromaFusionNet (CFNet): Natural Fusion of Fine-grained Color Editing.
+[AAAI2024] The official implementation of ChromaFusionNet (CFNet): Natural Fusion of Fine-grained Color Editing.

 Code is coming soon